lammps/lammps/doc/src/fix_colvars.rst

 This fix interfaces LAMMPS to the collective variables `Colvars
 <https://colvars.github.io>`_ library, which allows to accelerate
-sampling of rare events and the computation of freeenergy surfaces and potentials of mean force (PMFs) for any set of collective variables using a variety of sampling methods (e.g. umbrella-sampling, metadynamics, ABF...).
+sampling of rare events and the computation of free energy surfaces and potentials of mean force (PMFs) for any set of collective variables using a variety of sampling methods (e.g. umbrella-sampling, metadynamics, ABF...).

 This documentation describes only the "fix colvars" command itself in a